tru3-f8/discord-clone/README.md

 # About
 The Discord clone is built with React.js, CSS, Material UI, and Firebase for hosting the data.
 It also uses Redux for state management along with implementing Google Authentication or username/password through Firebase.
+The main feature with this chat messaging app is being able to add and delete messages.

 ## Test Local Account
 - Username: test@gmail.com